 Living in Pittsburgh: Dream Bigger and Live Better

-Pittsburgh, also known as the “The City of Bridges” offers a wide range of neighborhoods and residences.
-There’s the perfect fit for everyone, whether you want to live in an urban environment like Downtown Pittsburgh, a walkable neighborhood like Shadyside or Squirrel Hill, or one of the many suburban or rural communities that round out a 10-county region with the City of Pittsburgh at its heart.
+Pittsburgh is a great place to live.
+Also known as the “The City of Bridges,” Pittsburgh offers a wide range of neighborhoods and residences.
+There’s the perfect fit for everyone, whether you want to live in an urban environment like downtown Pittsburgh, a walkable neighborhood like Oakland, Shadyside or Squirrel Hill, or one of the many suburban or rural communities that round out a 10-county region with the city of Pittsburgh at its heart.

 No matter where you choose to live in the Pittsburgh region, you can enjoy all “the Burgh” has to offer.
-Pittsburgh has something for every interest, like the many world-class art galleries or the Andy Warhol Museum – the only one of its kind dedicated to the King of Pop Art.
-For sports fans, Pittsburgh is home to three professional sports teams, including the NHL, NFL, and MLB.
-Watch a Pittsburgh Penguins game at the PPG Paints Arena, a Steelers game at Acrisure Stadium, or a Pirates game at PNC Park.
+Pittsburgh has something for every interest, like the Carnegie Museum of Art or the Andy Warhol Museum – the only one of its kind dedicated to the King of Pop Art.
+For sports fans, Pittsburgh is home to three professional sports teams, including the NHL, NFL and MLB.
+Watch a Pittsburgh Penguins game at the PPG Paints Arena, a Steelers game at Acrisure Stadium or a Pirates game at PNC Park.